-21.1 (a) Tier 1 - Employees Considered to be "Classic CalPERS Members"
+(a) Tier 1 - Employees Considered to be "Classic CalPERS Members"

 Regular employees hired prior to January 1, 2013, and those considered to be "Classic CalPERS Members" will be covered under the 2.0% at age 55 retirement benefit formula with the 12 highest paid consecutive months final compensation provision.
 Employees will be covered by the Indexed level of 1959 Survivors' Benefit Program.
-The employee contribution of seven percent (7%) of pensionable earnings will be paid by the employee through a bi-weekly payroll deduction on a pretax basis.
+The employee contribution of seven percent (7%) of pensionable earnings will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
 Regular employees vested in Tier 1 who leave City employment and subsequently are rehired will be re-employed with Tier 1 status for CalPERS benefits.

 Except as provided below, the City will also provide employees hired prior to January 5, 2011, with the Public Agency Retirement System (PARS) 0.7% at age 55 retirement benefit formula for each year of regular City Service plus any CalPERS service credit purchased and credited to the employee's City of Redding CalPERS account while an employee of the City as a supplement to the CalPERS benefit, so long as the employee is vested with five (5) years of City service.
-Effective January 1, 2020, all employees eligible for the PARS defined benefit will make a mandatory PARS contribution of 2.08%, equal to 50% of normal cost at the time of agreement, on a pre-tax basis per pay period.
+Effective January 1, 2020, all employees eligible for the PARS defined benefit will make a mandatory PARS contribution of 2.08%, on a pre-tax basis per pay period.
+Effective January 1, 2023, all employees eligible for the PARS defined benefit will make a mandatory PARS contribution of 2.21%, equal to 50% of normal cost at the time of agreement, on a pre-tax basis per pay period.

-21.1 (b) Tier 2 -Employees hired on or after January 1, 2013, considered to be "New CalPERS Members"
+(b) Tier 2 -Employees hired on or after January 1, 2013, considered to be "New CalPERS Members"